znlua/ShortSleep_support/README.md

     <p>(Lorenz Plot)</p>
 </div>

 &emsp;In these Lorenz plot, the horizontal axis is composed of the Nth RRI, and vertical axis is composed of the N+1th RRI.
 Then, LP is projected to the y-x axis and y--x axis, and evaluated using the center of distribution, and the area of oval made by a variation of $\sigma$ on y-x axis(x) and $\sigma$ on y--x axis(-x).

-&emsp;
+&emsp;In the referring research[^1], it is possible to calculate the RRI (R-R interval) of heartbeats using an electrocardiogram (ECG).
+Although the Apple Watch can also capture an electrocardiogram (ECG), it only provides 30 seconds of recording.
+Due to the Apple Watch's ability to update heart rate every 5 seconds, the average RRI(Ave\_RRI) is used as the RRI for these five seconds.

+$$ Ave\\_RRI = \frac{60s}{bpm} $$

 ## swift UI & countdown
 based on XXX